SliceCast/External-PG3D-Injector/README.md

 # KMrite
 writing into android application lib.so with offset &amp; hex bytes <br />
-now its only supports Non Root Only [ With An Virtual Space ].
+support root and non root devices

-# Changelogs 2.0 :
+# Changelogs 3.0 :
-- Upgrading Kotlin version
-- Removing unused dependencies
+- updating UI
-- Optimizing read maps & Patcher
+- support root & non root

 # Usage
 The main code is in Tools.kt <br />
-Example using the code is in MainActivity.kt
+Example using the code is in MainActivity.kt RootServices is in RootServices.kt and MainActivity.kt